 - continue the preparation by reading books with preparation for interview, like "Great Answers to Tough Interview Questions" available in the Career Office.
 Check our handout for types of interviews

-- make sure you prepare your list of questions, helping you to get, by the end of the meeting, all the information you might need if forced to make a decision (what is expected from you, why is the position opened, when are you expected to start, what do the organization sees as success for that position, etc)
+- make sure you prepare your list of questions, helping you to get, by the end of the meeting, all the information you might need to make your own decision (what is expected from you, why is the position opened, when are you expected to start, what does the organization define success for that position, etc)

 - meet the Career Adviser and ask when it's the next time a mock-interview session or interview skills workshop will be organized at CEU.
-Or ask for an individual one.
+Or simply make an appointment for an individual one.